brk-a/LearnDevOps/0x00-learn_devops/2-ci.md

 * in CI, a dev pushes many, small changes to a central git repo every day
 * said changes are verified by an automated process (software, probably)
-* said software runs cmprehensive tests to ensure no major issues are seen by customers
+* said software runs comprehensive tests to ensure no major issues are seen by customers

 #### why CI?
 * CI is the first step to devops automation